Teaming and Collaboration Research: Understanding what makes a great team great

 I am a researcher at the IBM T.J.
 Watson Research Center in Yorktown Heights, New York.
 My current work focuses on two areas: (1) Fundamental research on the foundations of computer science, and (2) Getting to the heart of effective teaming and collaboration - what makes great teams great.
-I am also the host of the IBM podcast series "On Not Knowing," which we have just begun making available to the outside world.
+I am also the host of the IBM podcast series "On Not Knowing".

 My interest in the foundations of computer science is related to the famous P vs. NP problem.
 I am investigating ways of separating NP from coNP (and thereby P from NP) using games.
 I also want to understand the class of problems in NP by looking at how problems in P can be embedded into the language of different NP complete problems.

 My interest in teaming arose, in part, out of work I did several years ago with the Toronto Rapors of the National Basketball Association where we built a system to help the Raptors with trades and draft picks.
 In the time since I have wondered about what distinguishes a great team from a collection of merely great players.
 I have started analyzing this problem in great detail in the context of professional basketball with the hope of bringing the insights to research teams, and more generally still, to teams in the very competitive technology industry.

 From May 2016 through November of 2018 I was the chief scientist of IBM Research Africa and was based in Nairobi, Kenya.
 I got the chance to work with a great group of scientists and engineers in our two labs in Nairobi and Johannesburg, South Africa on problems in healthcare, inclusive financial services, public sector, Blockchain, and water & agriculture .